seamapi/deeper/README.md

 If a git repository for the dependency already exists in `~/.deeper/<npm-dependency>`, you will be asked if you want to update it and discard any local changes.
 The default answer is 'no'.
 If you choose to discard changes, they will be saved in a branch named `deeper-stash-<timestamp>`.

+### Cleaning Up

+Running `npm install` will remove all deeper repositories.
+Alternatively, you can run `deeper clean`.